sinai-sawn-perez/post-install-config/README.md

 <p>
 <img src="https://github.com/user-attachments/assets/d0f99387-3b68-4c1c-9fd3-50aff5bbfa9b"/>
 <p>
-New teams and Agents can also be created within this tab. osTicket provides the ability to assign Agents to Departments so they only see tickets relevant to that Department.
-Agents can also be brought in across multiple Departments and assigned to a Team to work a specific ticket that may require the services or resources of more than one Depatment
+New teams and Agents can also be created within the Agents tab.
+During creation you have the ability to assign Agents to specific Departments.
+Agents can also be brought in across multiple Departments and assigned to a Team to work on a ticket requiring the skills or resources of multiple Depatments.
 </p>
 <br />